Genio Tools

 Note

-Configuration of the FTDI chip
+Configuration of the FTDI Chip

 In order to be able to control the GPIO lines, the FTDI chip must be properly configured.
 Run the following command to configure the FTDI chip: